dlPtr/nss/README.md

 # nss
-Network Sniff-a light sniffer based on libpcap
+Network Sniff - a light sniffer based on libpcap